Patternhouse

 Basic

 With our exercise sheets, the Pattern Papers, everyone can start “designing” patterns from scratch, simply by copying and colouring.
 By copying patients learn how pattern design works.
 Colouring relaxes and promotes concentration in the moment.
-The Pattern Papers are extremely easy to use, and the results are extremely individual.
+The Pattern Papers are extremely easy to use, allowing for highly personalized and unique results.

 Advanced